Daerk-z/KiwiBlack/README.md

 - Provide plugin information using the main command "/kb"
 - Give the virtual coin from the plugin
-- Teleport request to another player##con el uso de /tpt <jugador> con el costo de 10 diamantes para poder usarlo
+- Teleport request to another player
-- Enable fly mode for you or for other players ##con el uso del comando /fly y puede habilitar el fly para otros jugadores teniendo OP y ejecutando /fly <jugador>
+- Enable fly mode for you or for other players
-- Give experience levels for you or for other players##con el comando /xp <cantidad> <jugador> (opcional)
+- Give experience levels for you or for other players
 - Give a default item
 - Open a custom menu